russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Recaps/Thread 1 - Structures.md

 When a variable or constant is created, the data type can be *inferred* or guessed at by the Swift programming language compiler.
 This is called *type inference*.

 > [!QUESTION]
-> 1. What data type would be inferred for the `age` variable declared earlier?
+> 1. What data type would be inferred for the `age` variable declared earlier
 > 2. What data type would be inferred for the `accelerationDueToGravity` constant declared earlier?

 ### Structures